ndresx/redux-ops/README.md

 Maintaining asynchronous and operational states is an integral part of almost every modern (web) app, but an often discussed topic when it comes to their implementation and the Redux state structure to store them accordingly.

-`redux-ops` is trying to take this concern away by providing a reducer, an optional middleware, actions, selectors and utilities to
+`redux-ops` is trying to take this concern away by providing a reducer, an optional middleware with action creator Blueprints, actions, selectors and utilities to

 - **maintain** aforementioned states in a more consistent way (e.g. requests, transaction-like processes),
 - **communicate** these async/operational state transitions,